 Welcome to Pine Tree Cheer

 Cheerleaders exist to promote SCHOOL SPIRIT and good sportsmanship.
 They are among the most recognized representatives of PTHS.
 Members of our squad have a fundamental responsibility to play a leadership role in building teamwork and helping the school achieve its goals and objectives.
 Because of these responsibilities, members of the cheerleading squad will be expected to maintain a higher standard of behavior than that of their peers, both on and off campus.
-Their academic achievement must meet passing expectations regardless of their demanding extracurricular schedule Tryouts are traditionally held on the Friday before Spring Break.
+Their academic achievement must meet passing expectations regardless of their demanding extracurricular schedule Tryouts are traditionally held on the week before Spring Break.
 Cheerleaders do not have an “off season” and are committed for an entire year from March to March.

 Varsity